ardlema/struts2-spring-hibernate-cookbook/README.md

 struts2-spring-hibernate-cookbook
 =================================

-Cookbook online using Struts2 Spring &amp; Hibernate
+Cookbook online using Struts2 Spring &amp; Hibernate.

+* To execute unit and functional test -> mvn clean verify

-To run the project just type mvn jetty:run
+* To run the project -> mvn jetty:run